Gerald Gardner: Bricket Wood and the Origins of Gardnerianism: 1945–1950

-Doreen Valiente and the Museum of Magic and Witchcraft: 1950–57
+Doreen Valiente and the Museum of Magic and Witchcraft: 1950–1957

 Gardner also came into contact with Cecil Williamson, who was intent on opening his own museum devoted to witchcraft; the result would be the Folk-lore Centre of Superstition and Witchcraft, opened in Castletown on the Isle of Man in 1951.
 Gardner and his wife moved to the island, where he took up the position of "resident witch".
 On 29 July, the Sunday Pictorial published an article about the museum in which Gardner declared "Of course I'm a witch.
 And I get great fun out of it."

 The museum was not a financial success, and the relationship between Gardner and Williamson deteriorated.
-In 1954, Gardner bought the museum from Williamson, who returned to England to found the rival Museum of Witchcraft, eventually settling it in Boscastle, Cornwall.
+In 1954, Gardner bought the museum from Williamson, who returned to England to form the rival Museum of Witchcraft, eventually settling it in Boscastle, Cornwall.
 Gardner renamed his exhibition the Museum of Magic and Witchcraft and continued running it up until his death.

 He also acquired a flat at 145 Holland Road, near Shepherd's Bush in West London, but nevertheless fled to warmer climates during the winter, where his asthma would not be so badly affected, for instance spending time in France, Italy, and the Gold Coast.
 From his base in London, he would frequent Atlantis bookshop, thereby encountering a number of other occultists, including Austin Osman Spare and Kenneth Grant, and he also continued his communication with Karl Germer until 1956.